jakobtw/PNW-GRAPES/README.md

 This is predicted the 20th iteration which is about 60 seconds into our 3 minute graphs which is after the earthquake has ruptured.

 ### Plotting the events
-I used Makie and GeoMakie for plotting, the state JSON file was made graciously by [Steven Walters](https://environment.uw.edu/faculty/steven-walters/), Thank you so much again!
+I used Makie and GeoMakie for plotting, the state JSON file was made graciously by [Steven Walters](https://environment.uw.edu/faculty/steven-walters/), thank you so much again!

 I will show how to plot the prediction values:
 First you need to establish the canvas and geoaxis